fmerg/pymerkle/API.md

 ### `method` __.encryptFilePerLog (*file_path*)__

-Encrypts per the data of the provided file into the Merkle-tree.
-More accurately, it successively updates the Merkle-tree with each line of the provided file in the respective order.
+Encrypts per log the data of the provided file into the Merkle-tree.
+More accurately, it successively updates the Merkle-tree with each line of the provided file in respective order.

-- **file_path** (_str_) – relative path of the file under enryption with respect to the current working directory
+- **file_path** (_str_) – relative path of the file under encryption with respect to the current working directory

 _Note:_ Raises ``FileNotFoundError`` if the specified file does not exist